lemlac/pylem/docs/reference.md

 ## Operators

-The same operators in Python are also in Pylem:
+The same operators in Python are also in Pylem.
+For operators unique to Pylem, see [Unique Operators](#unique-operators).

 | Precedence | Operator | Description | Associativity |
 |---:|:---|:---|:---|